afaji/afaji.github.io/_pages/research.md

 natural extension.
 [CVQA](https://huggingface.co/datasets/afaji/cvqa) is one of the largest human-made multimodal multilingual datasets.
-I served as the main lead and organizer of this initiative, conceptualizing the project and spearheading a massive collaboration of over 70 authors to construct culturally relevant visual question answering for more than 30 language and country pairs.
+I served as the main lead and organizer of this initiative, conceptualizing the project and spearheading a massive collaboration of more than 70 authors to construct culturally relevant visual question answering for more than 30 language and country pairs.

 </div>

-n {% cite winata-etal-2025-worldcuisines %}, where I served as a senior advisor working closely with the core team, we gather images of food and cuisine from around the world and annotate them.
+In {% cite winata-etal-2025-worldcuisines %}, where I served as a senior advisor working closely with the core team, we collect images of food and cuisine from around the world and annotate them.
 A recent follow-up work on that in {% cite irawan2025visionlanguagemodelsconfused %}, in which we perform adversarial image editing by replacing the background with landmarks of different countries, or by adding flags of different countries, noted that VLMs are easily distracted.

 <div class="run-in-section" markdown="1">